by Katie McCormack, MD

 While medications and avoidance strategies offer temporary relief from allergy symptoms, they do not address the root cause of the allergic response.
 For individuals looking for a long-term solution, allergen immunotherapy presents an effective treatment option.
 The idea behind allergen immunotherapy is to “retrain” the immune system to tolerate these allergens better and reduce the need for other medications.
 This treatment option can provide longer-lasting benefits that may be permanent for some individuals, even after completing the treatment course.

-There are a number of options for allergen immunotherapy that your allergist can help you understand and prescribe for treatment if you are a candidate.
+There are several options for allergen immunotherapy that your allergist can help you understand and prescribe for treatment if you are a candidate.

 About Katie McCormack, MD

-Allergy, Asthma, and Immunology Specialist at Boulder Medical Center in Louisville, CO
+Allergy, Asthma, and Immunology Specialist in Louisville, CO

 Dr. Katie McCormack treats infant, youth, and adult patients for everything from seasonal and food allergies to asthma and eczema.
 She strives to educate, inform, and empower her patients to become participants in their wellness and care.